Indian Institute of Science: Rankings

-IISc had ranked 1st in 2022 in terms of citations per faculty by QS World University Rankings, moreover IISc had ranked 2nd consistently for more than 5 years among all universities around the world in terms of citations per faculty.
-IISc was ranked 301–350 in the world by the Times Higher Education World University Rankings in 2021, the top institute in India, as well as 36th in the 2020 Asia University Rankings.
-The 2021 QS World University Rankings ranked IISc 185th in the world, as well as 51 in Asia University Rankings and 10th among BRICS nations.
-In 2020, it is ranked 530th among the universities around the world by SCImago Institutions Rankings.
+Internationally, IISc was ranked 211th in the world by the QS World University Rankings of 2025 and 58th in Asia in the QS World University Rankings of 2024.
+It was ranked 201–250 in the world and 32 in Asia by the Times Higher Education World University Rankings in 2024.
+In addition, it was ranked 18 among emerging economies universities by the Times Higher Education World University Rankings in 2022.
+It was ranked 401–500 in the world in 2024 by the Academic Ranking of World Universities.

-The Academic Ranking of World Universities ranked it 401–500 in the world in 2020.
+In India, IISc was also ranked 2nd in the overall category, 1st among research institutions, and 1st among universities by the National Institutional Ranking Framework (NIRF) in 2024.

-It was ranked top university in India by the National Institutional Ranking Framework university ranking for 2021.
-It was also ranked first in India in the newly introduced research category for 2021.
+In India, IISc has secured the second position in the NIRF overall category for 2025.

 Campus life

 Events

 Pravega is the annual science, technology and cultural festival of Indian Institute of Science, Bangalore.
 Started in 2013 by the undergraduates of IISc, the fest is usually held on the third weekend of January.

 Vijyoshi, an annual national science camp for secondary school and undergraduate students, is hosted by IISc.

 IISc also has active sports teams, major ones being in cricket, football, badminton and volleyball.
 They participate each year in the IISM (inter IISER sports meet) and a number of other tournaments and events.